 How to get in touch

-Our legal surgeries run fortnightly at Streetwork’s Holyrood Hub, 22 Holyrood Road, Edinburgh EH8 8AF.
-To make a referral, please contact Streetwork on email@example.com or by phone on 0131 557 6055.
+Our legal surgeries are currently running remotely, with appointments from Streetwork’s Holyrood Hub, 22 Holyrood Road, Edinburgh EH8 8AF.
+To make a referral, please contact Streetwork on firstname.lastname@example.org or by phone on 0131 557 6055.

 Listen to Jen and Fiona talk about the challenges which led to the StrEEt Aware project, what we learned from the pilot, and how we hope to continue supporting at risk EEA nationals in Scotland.